vijayrajpanchall/matic-docs/docs/supernets/interfaces/native-erc20.md

   - interface
 ---

-The `INativeERC20` interface represents a native ERC20 token on the L2 side of the Polygon network.
+The `INativeERC20` interface represents a native ERC20 token on the L2 side of the childchain.
 It allows the minting and burning of tokens under the control of a predicate address.
 This user guide will explain how to interact with the functions provided by the `INativeERC20` interface.

 ## Functions